 Mentor: Abraham Lee (?)

 Information for Applicants/Participants

-For all GSoC issues related to LilyPond, please contact our ‘lilypond-devel’ mailing list (see Contatti)!
+For all GSoC issues related to LilyPond, please contact our ‘lilypond-devel’ mailing list (see section Contatti)!

 In order to have a satisfying experience with GSoC applicants are strongly advised to thoroughly read the following recommendations.
 Some of these are relevant for the application process, others for the time within the project.